Board of Trustees

 Kelly and is married to fellow Ravenscroft graduate, Stephen ’91.
 They have two children currently enrolled at Ravenscroft.

-John is senior vice president and practice leader at STEWART, an award-winning and multidiscipline engineering, design and planning firm employing over 225 professionals with offices in Raleigh, Charlotte and Durham, North Carolina.
-John is a licensed professional engineer with over 28 years of planning, design, management and civil engineering experience in both the public and private sector and continues to engage in and lead high profile local, national and international projects for the firm.
+John is senior vice president and practice leader at STEWART, an award-winning and multidiscipline engineering, design and planning firm employing over 225 professionals with offices in Raleigh, Charlotte, Durham, and Wilmington North Carolina and Columbia, South Carolina.
+John is a licensed professional engineer with over 30 years of planning, design, management and civil engineering experience in both the public and private sector and continues to engage in and lead high profile local, national and international projects for the firm.
 He is originally from Greenville, North Carolina, and attended North Carolina State University, where he received a Bachelor of Science in Civil Engineering.
-John has proudly called Raleigh home for over 30 years.

-John and his wife, Judy, have a daughter who attends Ravenscroft.
+John and his wife, Judy, have a daughter who attended Ravenscroft since kindergarten and graduated in 2019.